M-MuneebAlam/django-finance-tracker/README.md

 ## 🤝 Contributing

+Contributions are welcome!
+Here are some areas where help is especially appreciated:

+### 🎯 **Priority Contributions:**

+- **📱 Mobile Responsiveness** - Help make the UI fully responsive for mobile and tablet devices
+- **🎨 UI/UX Improvements** - Enhance the user interface and experience
+- **🔧 Performance Optimization** - Database queries, caching, and loading speed improvements
+- **🧪 Testing Coverage** - Add more comprehensive tests

+### How to Contribute:

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch (`git checkout -b feature/MobileResponsive`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add mobile responsiveness to dashboard'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/MobileResponsive`)
 5. Open a Pull Request

+**Note:** The application is currently optimized for desktop experience.
+Mobile responsiveness contributions are especially welcome!

 ## 📄 License